ProticM/plazar-js/README.md

 ## Introduction

-The framework itself has no dependencies and by leaning on Object-Oriented-Principles (OOP) it can easily be used to create a large Single-Page Application or it can be integrated to a portion of a web page where a dynamic workflow is required.
+The framework itself has no dependencies and by leaning on Object-Oriented-Principles (OOP) it can easily be used to create a large Single-Page Application or it can be integrated to a portion of a web page where dynamic workflow is required.

 ##### TL;DR